 They lost the key of their trolley case.
 My younger sisters were worried.
-To comfort them, I said father can find a way to unlock the case without the key.
+But I wanted to comfort them, so I said father can find a way to unlock the case without the key.
 They were relieved.
 Then they bid goodbye.
 Thanks for spending time with me, ladies.

 The Aspiring Psychometrician

-After escorting my sisters to the bus terminal, I headed to a convenience store, bought a chocolate drink, and sat at the table and read.
+After escorting my sisters to the bus terminal, I headed to a convenience store, bought a chocolate drink, sat at the table and read.

 A young lady joined me and ate her breakfast.
 She said she’s currently reviewing for psychometrician board exam.
 We talked about the difference between a psychologist and psychometrician.
 I learned a thing from her.
 She then left with her colleagues.

 Mother and Son

 A few minutes later, a mother and son sat across the table (now I have new companions).
-They discussed personal matters — family matters specifically.
+They discussed family matters — what were they talking about?
 I couldn’t help but eavesdropped.
 Just like other families, they too have worries.
 They left without a word.

 The NBA Fan

-A 50’ish man then sat, and whispered that the Golden State Warriors was almost winning against the Cleveland Cavaliers.
+A 50’ish man then sat, and mumbled that the Golden State Warriors was almost winning against the Cleveland Cavaliers.
 He smiled.
 I smiled — as if I’m an NBA fan.
 But I don’t watch NBA.
 I don’t know what’s happening.
 He then bid goodbye after receiving a call from his wife.
 Maybe his wife already missed him.

 The man in the next table was selling a product to a woman whom was constantly interrupted by a young girl licking a chocolate ice cream (maybe her daughter).
 Again I couldn’t help but eavesdropped.
 But I couldn’t understand what they’re saying.
 A few minutes later, they took a groufie!